xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centermesh.rst

       I describe how to accomplish this by taking advantage of the robust AutoContour functionality.

-      This method is especially useful when the point you selected is not exactly centered on the mesh, as it can refine the centering slightly.
+      This method is especially useful when there is no aperture control from software.
+It is also helpful in the situation which the point you selected is not exactly centered on the mesh, as it can refine the centering slightly.
       If your stage behaves well—meaning it does not drift significantly—and your point-picking is very accurate, you may not need to use this method.

 .. _center_mesh: